A separable and asymptotic-preserving dynamical low-rank method for the Vlasov-Poisson-Fokker-Planck system: Conclusions

 \section{Conclusions}

 We have presented a dynamical low-rank (DLR) method for the Vlasov--Poisson--Fokker--Planck system that effectively addresses both the curse of dimensionality and the stiffness of the high-field regime.
 The cornerstone of this method is a conservative, separable discretization of the Fokker--Planck operator.
 By constructing a three-point stencil where coefficients factor into space–only and velocity–only components, we enable the efficient implicit treatment of the Fokker--Planck operator directly on the low-rank manifold without requiring expensive full-tensor reconstruction.
 To handle the stiffness within the low-rank framework, we proposed both first-order and second-order schemes using proper IMEX treatment to ensure stability.
 We provided a theoretical analysis for the first-order low-rank scheme, proving an asymptotic–preserving property in the case of small spatial field fluctuations.
-Numerical benchmarks demonstrate that the proposed methods are asymptotically preserving and robust, maintaining the reduced computational and storage cost while accurately capturing macroscopic limits and kinetic structures at modest ranks.
+Numerical benchmarks demonstrate that the proposed methods are asymptotically preserving and robust, maintaining the reduced computational and storage cost while accurately capturing macroscopic limits and kinetic structures at modest ranks. \modifyfirst{Extending the present separable AP IMEX construction to alternative DLR time integrators, such as BUG-type schemes~\cite{ceruti2022unconventional,CKL22} which avoid the backward-in-time S-step entirely and admit rank-adaptive variants, is a natural direction for future work.}